 This beach is famous for the classic seaside staple: ice-cream.
 Rossi’s Emporium offers the best gelateria for miles around, so prepare to pick your favourite flavour.
 Enjoy spectacular cliff-top views over of the Thames Estuary and discover picnic spots in the gardens set within the cliffs.
 Westcliff Beach offers deckchair hire, so just sit back and relax with the great sea air.

-Bell Wharf Beach
+Bell Wharf beach, Leigh-on-Sea

 Nearest Station: Leigh-on-Sea Station